Rare Booksellers Rallied Against An Amazon-Owned Company and Won

 A self-protective instinct swept through the community.
 The England-based Antiquarian Booksellers Association (ABA) announced it would not renew AbeBooks’ sponsorship for its 2019 bookfair, finding that AbeBooks was inconsistent with its mission to “champion the highest standards of rare bookselling across the world, irrespective of location.”

 Simon Beattie, a bookseller based in Chesham, England, was the first bookseller to announce he would pause selling on AbeBooks by marking his page “on vacation,” an option for sellers who want to halt orders without stopping their operation entirely.
-“We are all affiliates of ILAB; the love of books should unite us,” he wrote to the ILAB listserv.“Booksellers believe in the free exchange of ideas.
-The idea that the entirety of the Czech Republic would be excluded from the largest venue for antiquarian books in the world strikes at the core of that belief.”
+“We are all affiliates of ILAB; the love of books should unite us,” he wrote to the ILAB listserv.

 A number of others joined him from there in a response that shocked him.
 As of Wednesday morning, a public spreadsheet maintained by organizers listed more than 550 booksellers from 26 countries that had decided to do the same in an action called Banned Booksellers Week.
 It’s a diverse list, reaching across countries from Malaysia to Mexico, Sweden and other countries, whose sellers range from small online-only operations to a former school building in New Jersey.
 An incomplete count of their collective inventory in the spreadsheet totals more than 3.5 million books.
 (AbeBooks, which did not respond to emails, lists about 50 million titles.)